 You can also ask this of others when you are the one receiving feedback.
 You can even add this at the end of the feedback session to enhance the chance that you will embrace the feedback by saying: “I suppose I am free to accept or reject your suggestions?”
 This will most likely restore your freedom of choice as well, although you always had that choice to begin with.

 So last time my friend gave me some tips on the squash court, I asked exactly that.
 He answered: “Well, of course, YOU ultimately decide which tips to accept and which to reject.”
-It felt a lot easier to follow up his tips from that moment on.Become a Feedback Buddha Click To Tweet
+It felt a lot easier to follow up his tips from that moment on.Why Feedback Often Feels Like 'You Suck' Click To Tweet

 Source of top image: Tim Gouw